 Since fiat object parts are material entities, they are also extended in space in three dimensions (in contrast to continuant fiat boundaries, introduced below).

-Fiat object parts are contrasted with bona fide object parts, which are themselves objects (for example a cell is a bona fide object part of a multi-cellular organism), and are marked by bona fide boundaries, or in other words by physical discontinuities [8, 9], for example between the surface of your skin, or of your laptop, and the surrounding body of air.
-Most examples of fiat object parts are associated with theoretically drawn divisions, for example the division of the brain into regions, the division of the planet into hemispheres, or with divisions drawn by cognitive subjects for practical reasons, such as the division of a cake (before slicing) into (what will become) slices (and thus member parts of an object aggregate).
+Fiat object parts are contrasted with bona fide object parts, which are themselves objects (for example a cell is a bona fide object part of a multi-cellular organism), and are marked by bona fide boundaries, or in other words by physical discontinuities [8, 9], for example between the surface of your skin, or of your laptop, and the surrounding body of air. note(fiat object part)[Most examples of fiat object parts are associated with theoretically drawn divisions], for example example(fiat object part)[the division of the brain into regions\, the division of the planet into hemispheres\, or with divisions drawn by cognitive subjects for practical reasons, such as the division of a cake (before slicing) into (what will become) slices (and thus member parts of an object aggregate).
 However, this does not mean that fiat object parts are dependent for their existence on divisions or delineations effected by cognitive subjects.
 If, for example, it is correct to conceive geological layers of the Earth as fiat object parts of the Earth, then even though these layers were first delineated in recent times, still existed long before such delineation and what holds of these layers (for example that the oldest layers are also the lowest layers) did not begin to hold because of our acts of delineation.

 Treatment of material entity in BFO